 - Assess Your Fridge & Pantry: Look inside your fridge and pantry to see what ingredients you currently have at home.
 Have a list of your existing food items so you won’t end up overbuying!

 Also check out of StyleMag: How To Organize Your Fridge & Keep It Clean

-- Recall Who’ll Be There: The number of guests (up to 8 unique visitors this 2021) will give you a rough estimate on how much ingredients and utensils you’ll need to prepare.
+- Recall Who’ll Be There: The number of guests will give you a rough estimate of how much ingredients and utensils you’ll need to prepare.
 If your guests are big eaters, consider purchasing more ingredients.
 For kids, consider what types of food they enjoy eating, for e.g, sausages and seaweed chicken.

 - Be Mindful Of Dietary Restrictions: Check with your family and guests if they have any dietary restrictions, preferences or allergies.
 You can let them look through the list of ingredients you’ll be preparing to see if they’re okay with it.